Role Clarity Is Not a Management Buzzword. It's the Difference Between Function and Chaos.

 What the Research Actually Says

 Organizational psychologists have been studying role ambiguity since the 1960s.
 The findings have been consistent across decades and industries: unclear roles are directly linked to increased stress, lower job satisfaction, and higher turnover.
-What began as a theoretical framework in Kahn et al.'s foundational 1964 work on role conflict has since been replicated in healthcare settings with striking regularity.
+Kahn and colleagues’ foundational 1964 research on role conflict established that ambiguity produces experienced tension not because people are difficult, but because the structure surrounding them is unclear.
+That finding has been replicated in healthcare settings with striking regularity.

 The Merck Animal Health Veterinary Wellbeing Study has consistently identified burnout, exhaustion, and workload as primary drivers of professional distress across the veterinary team.
 Role ambiguity amplifies every other stressor because it means people are absorbing problems that were never clearly assigned to anyone.
 That cognitive load compounds quietly, until it doesn’t.